Kuramoto model: Variations of network topology and network weights: from vehicle coordination to brain synchronization

 Some works in the control community have focused on the Kuramoto model on networks and with heterogeneous weights (i.e. the interconnection strength between any two oscillators can be arbitrary).
 The dynamics of this model reads as follows:

 where $a_{ij}$ is a nonzero positive real number if oscillator $j$ is connected to oscillator $i$.
-Such model allows for a more realistic study of, e.g., flocking, schooling, and vehicle coordination.
+Such model allows for a more realistic study of, e.g., power grids, flocking, schooling, and vehicle coordination.
 In the work from Dörfler and colleagues, several theorems provide rigorous conditions for phase and frequency synchronization of this model.
 Further studies, motivated by experimental observations in neuroscience, focus on deriving analytical conditions for cluster synchronization of heterogeneous Kuramoto oscillators on arbitrary network topologies.

 Since the Kuramoto model seems to play a key role in assessing synchronization phenomena in the brain, theoretical conditions that support empirical findings may pave the way for a deeper understanding of neuronal synchronization phenomena.